SodaqMoja/ECMeter/README.md

 ##Examples

 **demo**
-*- Reads the onboard temperature sensor, system voltage, resistance, conductivity and prints the value every two seconds*
+Reads the onboard temperature sensor, system voltage, resistance, conductivity and prints the value every two seconds.

 _Please note that this project is still in development_